-Third, Plaintiffs' constitutional challenge to early voting 1 fails as a matter of law.
+Third, Plaintiffs' constitutional challenge to early voting fails as a matter of law.
 Plaintiffs cobble together cherry-picked words and phrases from various parts of the Constitution and urge the Court to infer that the framers intended to prohibit absentee voting.
 They ask the Court to invalidate and enjoin Arizona's entire "post 1990 system of no-excuse mail-in voting" (without even identifying the statutes they seek to invalidate), including "in the 2022 general election."
 [Compl.
 Requests for Relief; see also Mot. at 17] The Court should reject Plaintiffs' half-hearted facial challenge to Arizona's longstanding vote-by-mail system.

 For one thing, Article VII, Section 1 of the Arizona Constitution does not require inperson voting.
-That provision provides that "[a]ll elections by the people shall be by ballot, or preserved."
+That provision provides that "[a]ll elections by the people shall be by ballot, or by such other method as may be prescribed by law; [p]rovided, that secrecy in voting shall be preserved."
 (Emphasis added).
 It ensures the right to a secret ballot, but leaves the precise methods of voting to the legislature.
 The Legislature has done that by adopting early voting laws that preserve secrecy in voting.

-1 In general, the term "early voting" is broadly defined to include early in-person and mail-in voting.
+In general, the term "early voting" is broadly defined to include early in-person and mail-in voting.
 When using "early voting" in this brief, the Secretary intends the same broad meaning.